tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 When you hit with this weapon, allow one of your allies engaged with that foe to make a basic melee attack against it as a free action.

 **Quirk:** Intrudes on personal space.

 ---

+#### Fiery

+Your weapon deals fire damage instead of normal damage.
+This fire damage replaces the normal damage from the weapon – it’s not extra damage.
+(Champion: All right, have an extra d6 fire damage; epic: 2d6).

+**Quirk:** Explosive temper.

+---